contagon/handbook/handbook/6-stake-leadership.md

 ## 6.5 High Council

 The stake presidency calls 12 high priests to form the stake high council (see [Doctrine and Covenants 102:1](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/102?lang=eng&id=p1#p1); [124:131](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/124?lang=eng&id=p131#p131)).
 If an elder is called to serve on the high council, he is ordained a high priest before he is set apart.
+(In a district, elders or high priests may serve on the district council; see [30.8.4](30-callings-in-the-church.md#3084-district-callings).)

 Under the direction of the stake presidency, high councilors help with God’s work of salvation and exaltation in the stake.
 Their responsibilities are described in the following sections.